In light of the extreme pandemic, the government has extended the deadlines for certain compliances.

 3. GSTR-1, IFF, GSTR-4, and ITC-04 due dates have been extended.

-- The April due date for filing FORM GSTR-1 and IFF (due in May) has been extended by 15 days.
+- The deadline for submitting FORM GSTR-1 and IFF (due in May) has been extended by 15 days from April 1.

 - The deadline for filing Form GSTR-4 for Fiscal Year 2020-21 has been extended from April 30, 2019, the year 2021 runs from May 1st, 2021 to May 31st, 2021.

 - ITC Relaxation: Rule 36(4), i.e. a 105 percent limit on ITC in FORM GSTR-3B, will apply on a combined basis for the months of April and May 2021, and will be applied in the May 2021 return.
-In other cases, rule 36(4) applies to each tax period.
+In other cases, Rule 36(4) applies to each tax period in all other instances.

 5. Under section 168A of the CGST Act, statutory time limits are extended:

 The deadline for completing acts under the GST Act, which occurs between April 15th and May 30th, 2021, has been extended to May 31st, 2021.
-As mentioned in the notice, there are several exceptions.
+There are a few exceptions, as stated in the notification.